jonahbeckford/dk/docs/SPECIFICATION.md

 There are two ways to run these shell commands:

 1. Directly from the command line with the efficient `dk` implementation or the reference implementation `mlfront-shell`.
 For example, `dk get-object OurStd_Std.Build.Clang@1.0.0 -s File.Agnostic -f clang.exe`.
-2. Embedded as "precommands" in a thunk file.
+2. Embedded as "precommands" in a values file.
 For example,

    ```json
    { // ...